mementopayments/api/source/index.html.md

   "image": {
     "url": "https://upload.wikimedia.org/wikipedia/en/a/a9/Example.jpg"
   },
-  "payment_source_uuid": "f36525d5-39f4-48a9-a547-1887cc69b5cf",
+  "payment_source_id": "f36525d5-39f4-48a9-a547-1887cc69b5cf",
   "pin": "1234"
 }
 ```

 Create a new payment and send money.
-Recipient can be based on a user UUID or phone number, in which case an optional name can also be sent.
+Recipient can be based on a user ID or phone number, in which case an optional name can also be sent.
 Payment source and PIN is required for payments.

 ### HTTP Request